gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Solution: sanitization.
        * _Security in Computer Systems._
          * Computer Misuse and Cybercrime.
-         * Basic concepts of software security and information security. s
+         * Basic concepts of software security and information security.
          * Security policy, threat model, security mechanisms.
          * Access control, Cryptography and sanitization.
          * Key attacks: CWE top-20 / OWASP top-10.
          * Exploiting and attack.
-         * Testing for Security
+         * Testing for Security: fuzzing, red teams.
          * Professional obligations to produce safe & secure systems.
+         * Computer misuse and abuse.
        * _User interfaces and User Interactions._
          * How can you tell that your system is usable?
          * UX and Design.